venugoapalreddy/biztalk-docs/biztalk/install-and-config-guides/working-with-the-configuration-framework.md

 |**/H**|-   Shows the valid command line parameters.|

 ## Sample Configuration XML File
  The following is a sample configuration XML file with all features installed.
-To create your own configuration file, use the Custom configuration option on a [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], confirm all the components complete successfully, and then choose **Export Configuration** in the Configuration window.
-You can then use the exported configuration file to configure other [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)]s.
+To create your own configuration file, use the Custom configuration option on a [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], confirm all the components complete successfully, and then choose <strong>Export Configuration</strong> in the Configuration window.
+You can then use the exported configuration file to configure other [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)]s.

 ```
 <Configuration>